-While the macroeconomic and regulatory volatilities across our markets affected the performance of your Bank, it recorded a net loss of (N3.46 billion) in the year as against net loss of (N1.16 billion) recorded in the previous year, 2018.
-Also, the Bank's total assets decreased to N38.8 billion compared to N43.5 billion recorded in the previous year, 2018.
+Your Bank recorded a net loss of (N5.98 billion) in the year as against (N3.46 billion) recorded in the previous year, 2019.
+Also, the Bank's total assets reduced to N32.96 billion compared to N38.8 billion recorded in the previous year, 2019.

-Once again, the performance dip was mainly due to the negative global and domestic economic indices as well as the lingering effects of the liquidity constrictions amongst other challenges presented by the Treasury Single Account (TSA) directive of the Federal Government in 2015.
-The Holding Action restriction on our Bank by the apex bank further constrained our business activities, revenue generation and financial performance.
+The major factors contributing to the performance drop were the adverse effect of the COVID-19 pandemic on the global and domestic economies.
+A development which necessitated a complete business shutdown and skeletal operations for a major part of the year.
+This was made more severe by the lingering effects of the liquidity constrictions amongst other challenges presented by the Treasury Single Account (TSA) directive of the Federal Government in 2015 as well as the Holding Action restriction on our Bank by the apex bank which further constrained our business activities, revenue generation and financial performance.

-CORPORATE GOVERNANCE
+BOARD MATTERS AND CORPORATE GOVERNANCE